HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

       dkms status
       ```

-   b.
-Verify that there are entries similar to the following for the HPE Slingshot components:
+   2. Verify that there are entries similar to the following for the HPE Slingshot components:

       Example RHEL-9.6 aarch64: